ipfs/ipfs-blog/src/_blog/2021-05-31-distributed-wikipedia-mirror-update.md

 * **Search.** There's no search function currently.
 Leveraging the index present in ZIM, or building a DAG-based search index optimized for use in web browsers would make existing mirrors more useful.
 See [distributed-wikipedia-mirror/issues/76](https://github.com/ipfs/distributed-wikipedia-mirror/issues/76).
 * **Web-based ZIM reader.** The biggest impact for the project would be to create a web-based reader capable of browsing original ZIM archives without the need for unpacking them, nor installing any dedicated software.
 Want to help make it a reality?
 See [kiwix-js/issues/659](https://github.com/kiwix/kiwix-js/issues/659)
 * **Improving the way ZIM is represented on IPFS.** When we store an original ZIM on IPFS, the DAG is produced by `ipfs add --cid-version 1`.
 This works fine, but with additional research on customizing DAG creation, we may improve  deduplication and speed when doing range requests for specific bytes.
 There are different stages to explore here:
-  * Stage 1: Invest some time to benchmark parameter space to see if low hanging fruits exists
+  * Stage 1: Invest some time to benchmark parameter space to see if low hanging fruits exists.
   * Stage 2: Create a DAG builder that understands ZIM format and maximizes deduplication of image assets by representing them as sub-DAGs with dag-pb files.
   * Stage 3: Research augmenting or replacing ZIM with [IPLD](https://ipld.io/).
 How can we maximize block deduplication across all snapshots and languages?
 How would an IPLD-based search index work?
     If any of this sound interesting, please comment in [distributed-wikipedia-mirror/issues/42](https://github.com/ipfs/distributed-wikipedia-mirror/issues/42)